I Can’t Hear You! Speak Up

 Admittedly, I had been under the impression that our communication challenges were due to Jim’s hearing loss and not related to my a Parkinson's disease.
 My son doesn’t usually have a problem hearing me, but he can hear snow falling.

 Imagine my surprise when I recently noticed a change in my volume, especially when I was tired.
 My voice was quieter and somewhat hoarse.
 I found it more difficult to carry on a conversation and I felt as though I did not have enough air.
 Unfortunately, we spend the most time together in the evening when my voice is at its weakest.

 If I tried to speak louder, it felt as though I was angry and shouting.
 We obviously needed a solution to address our communication difficulties.

 A referral to speech therapy

 Since my husband was doing the best he could, it was up to me.
 I saw my primary care physician and got a referral for speech therapy.
-I am now scheduled to begin Speech Therapy.
-I was diagnosed with hypokinetic dysarthria, which causes stiffness in the rib cage and weakness in the diaphragm.
+I am now scheduled to begin speech therapy soon.
+I was diagnosed with hypokinetic dysarthria, which causes stiffness in my rib cage and weakness in my diaphragm.

-In the meantime I have found several voice training sites online and have added them to my routine.
-YouTube has several and they are fun to do.
+In the meantime, I have already found several voice training sites online and have added them to my routine.
+YouTube has several options and they are also fun to do.

-Many of the listening techniques suggested when speaking to someone who is hard of hearing are proving helpful for both of us.
+There are also listening techniques that are suggested for when speaking to someone who is hard of hearing.
+Many of these techniques are proving to be helpful for both myself and my husband.

-We try to be sure to face one another, turn down or turn off the TV or music, put more space between words and use fewer words.
-Sometimes adding a gesture or saying something a different way makes all the difference.
+We try to be sure to face one another, turn down or turn off the TV or music, put more space between words, and use fewer words.
+Sometimes adding a gesture or saying something in a different way makes all the difference.

-I am excited and looking forward to being able to enhance our level of satisfaction communicating with one another after therapy.
+I am excited and looking forward to being able to enhance our level of satisfaction while communicating with one another after speech therapy.